RehanSheikh-eng/Lottery_Dapp/README.md

 After following the instructions you should see a screen with information about your newly created Ethereum account.

+# Using the Application

+Follow the Link to enter into the lottery: https://rehansheikh-eng.github.io/Lottery_Dapp/

 > NOTE: This has been recently updated for better compatibility with local blockchains.
 Check out the scripts to learn more.